forbesmyester/pipeawesome2/README.md

 A running program may not output all it's output to STDOUT, it can also send data to STDERR.

-Pipeawesome allows you to capture what programs output to STDOUT and STDERR but also the EXIT code when the program finishes.
+Pipeawesome allows you to capture when programs output to STDOUT and STDERR but also the EXIT code when the program finishes.
 This is done by using `[O]`, `[E]` and `[X]` just after the component in the connection set, for example:

 ```yaml file=./examples/ls/pa.yaml
 connection: